FuelLabs/fuel-specs/specs/vm/main.md

 ## Call Frames

-Cross-contract calls push a _call frame_ onto the stack, similar to a stack frame used in regular languages for function calls (which may be used by a high-level language that target the FuelVM).
+Cross-contract calls push a _call frame_ onto the stack, similar to a stack frame used in regular languages for function calls (which may be used by a high-level language that targets the FuelVM).
 The distinction is as follows:

 1. Stack frames: store metadata across trusted internal (i.e. intra-contract) function calls.
 Not supported natively by the FuelVM, but may be used as an abstraction at a higher layer.
 1. Call frames: store metadata across untrusted external (i.e. inter-contract) calls.
 Supported natively by the FuelVM.